 Messi is not only an incredible scorer and gifted playmaker, he also makes everyone around him a better player.
 A true leader, he brings his team together.
 Not only does he have more assists and key passes than Ronaldo, he is always using his phenomenal vision to keep his teammates involved.
 He has great tactical intelligence, finding free spaces to move into, receiving the ball and then laying it off to a team-mate, to build attacks.

-While Ronaldo is a more of an executor, who plays high up the pitch and scores great goals when given the chance, Messi, who can do that just as well, is also comfortable dropping deep and keeping possession of the ball with his team.
-From these positions, he can send his colleagues on dangerous runs with pin-point passes, like he recently did in the World Cup game against Croatia.
+While Ronaldo is more of an executor, who plays high up the pitch and scores great goals when given the chance, Messi, who can do that just as well, is also comfortable dropping deep and keeping possession of the ball with his team.
+From these positions, he can send his colleagues on dangerous runs with pin-point passes, like he did in the 2022 World Cup game against Croatia.
 This versatility makes him that much better than Ronaldo.

 Messi and Ronaldo differ mostly in their style.
 Ronaldo is a machine.
 He is an explosive player, with abnormal physical abilities and a huge amount of talent.
 Tall and strong and certainly one of the greatest players, Ronaldo doesn’t possess Messi’s magic.
 The Argentine is a greater natural talent.
 He is a virtuoso, a magician.
 His dribbling is considered to be the best the game has ever seen, and he passes and shoots the ball with the precision of a brain surgeon.
 He makes eye-popping moves that leave people speechless and overwhelmed.
 Seeing him weave his way through a team’s defense and then put the ball past the keeper is just something special.

 Ronaldo is more advanced player

 Nowadays, soccer is more dynamic and athletic than ever.
 The game has become faster, stronger and more demanding in most aspects of physicality.
 While Messi might have more talent, Ronaldo’s combination of physical and technical abilities just makes him better.
 He is 6’’1 of pure Portuguese muscle.
 This means he’s very hard to push off the ball.
 Ronaldo’s combination of dizzying pace, great dribbling and powerful shooting with either foot terrorizes defenses.